 Current Washington policy.
 In the 2004-05 school year Washington's school districts served more than 124,000 students with disabilities, ages 3 to 21, through their special education programs.
 This represents approximately 12.2 percent of the state's total enrollment.
 State and federal General Fund spending for these programs totaled \$793 million, or about 10 percent of all General Fund K-12 expenditures.
 State sources provided about 58 percent of the revenues for special education programs, federal sources about 25 percent, and the remaining revenues came from various sources.
 Washington's funding policy for these students was changed in 1995-96.
 There are two funding formulas, one for students with disabilities for children from birth to age 2.
-We make no recommendation for that program as we are not dealing with children of those ages.
+We make no recommendation for that program as children of that age fall under the responsibilities of the Early Childhood Advisory Committee.